 There are several other types of fundraising trends that have positive overtones to choose from in Thailand.
 500 Tuk Tuks, which is the local branch of 500 Startups, has formally launched in the country and provides an interesting option for those who are looking for funding.

 Moo Natavudh Pungcharoenpong, who is the founder of Ookbee, is a venture partner and Krating Poonpol, who is also a notable tech leader in the country, is another venture partner.
 People who find that they are having trouble obtaining the funding that they need for their business may discover that contacting these prominent entrepreneurs and setting up a meeting can help to smooth the way.

 Small Business Loan

 When an individual goes into the bank, it is essential that they are able to present how every single baht of the loan will be spent.
-Even if this has been done in a clear and convincing manner, sometimes a first time business owner may simply seem too risky to the bank and they might not be granted the loan.
-If this is the case, companies may also want to consider a small business loan alternative from a provider such as Express Capital that specialises in these specific types of financing.
+Even if this has been done in a clear and convincing manner, sometimes a first-time business owner may simply seem too risky to the bank and they might not be granted the loan.
+If this is the case, companies may also want to consider a small business loan alternative from a provider such as Express Capital that specializes in these specific types of financing.

 However, it can also be advantageous for foreign companies who are planning to do business in Thailand and require public funding to help get them off the ground.